ToBaer94/pygame_platformer/README.md

 Updating pytmx possibly requires you to modifiy the tilerenderer.py file.

+It also uses the "six"-module by "gutworth". "six" is licensed under MIT: https://bitbucket.org/gutworth/six

 Arrow keys for directional movement and jumping, space to throw fireballs.